FatherDivine/flipperzero-mayhem/Compilation-of-the-firmware.md

 ## Required libraries

-You need the libraries listed on [esp32cam_marauder/libraries](https://github.com/eried/flipperzero-mayhem/tree/master/esp32cam_marauder/libraries)
+You need the libraries listed on [esp32cam_marauder/libraries](https://github.com/eried/flipperzero-mayhem/tree/master/esp32cam_marauder/libraries).
+Check each library and install them one by one.
+You can use the Arduino Library manager, just be sure the library is the same.

 ## Board settings
 ![image](https://github.com/eried/flipperzero-mayhem/assets/1091420/63d12d25-1967-49c0-aa0c-6cb51aa5df2e)